What is Pension Credit?

 How can I apply for Pension Credit?

-Pension Credit is administered by the Pension Service, part of the Department for Work and Pensions.
-You can apply for Pension Credit by calling the Pension Credit Claim Line.
+Pension Credit is administered by the Pension Service, part of the Department for Work and Pensions (DWP).
+There are many ways to claim it.
+You can apply for Pension Credit by calling the Pension Credit Claim Line, completing an online form and so on.
+See the Government’s Pension Credit page.

 If you claim by phone, you may be able to claim Housing Benefit and Council Tax Support at the same time.
-The Pension Service may take the necessary information and contact your Local Authority, which has the responsibility for administrating these.
-If they do not, you should contact your Local Authority about making a claim.
+The Pension Service may take the necessary information and contact your Local Council which has the responsibility for administrating these.
+If they do not, you should contact Newcastle City Council about making a claim.

 How much Pension Credit might I be able to claim?

-There isn’t a savings limit for Pension Credit, but if you have over £10,000 this will affect the amount you receive.
+There isn’t a savings limit for Pension Credit, but if you have over £10,000 this may reduce the amount you receive.

 Guarantee Credit will top up your weekly income to: